mjollnir14/defichain-prometheus-exporter/README.md

 Forked from https://gist.github.com/ageis/a0623ae6ec9cfc72e5cb6bde5754ab1f#file-bitcoind-monitor-py

 This is a script written in Python intended to run alongside a Defichain node and export statistics for monitoring purposes.
-It assumes the existence of defi-cli in the PATH and access to the RPC interface over localhost.

-It tracks stuff like: block height, difficulty, number of peers, network hash rate, errors, uptime in seconds, mempool size, size of recent blocks, number of transactions within blocks, chaintips, total bytes received and sent, and transaction inputs and outputs.
-These Defichain metrics are refreshed once every 5 minutes.
+It tracks metrics like: block height, last block creation attempt, minted blocks, multipliers.

+These Defichain metrics are refreshed once every x seconds (configurable with variable POLL_INTERVAL).

 ### Screenshot